This call for entry has closed and the information below is for reference only.

 Additional Notification Information

 Notifications will be emailed by the end of the day on May 25, 2023.
-We cannot respond to inquiries regarding the status of notifications before then.
+We cannot respond to inquiries regarding the status of notifications before that time.

 Please add [email protected] to your email safe senders list.

 After notifications are sent, you may view the status of your entry in your ShowSubmit artist account’s Entry History.
 Accepted works will be notated by a green check.

 Image and Filename Specifications

-- You do not need to resize or rename your image files.
+- You do not need to rename your image files.

 - Submit your original JPEG image files.